Getting diagnosed with lung cancer

-You usually start by seeing your GP.
-They will ask you about your general health and symptoms and will also examine you.
+You usually start by seeing your GP if you have symptoms that could be due to lung cancer.
+They will ask you about your general health and may also examine you.
 Your doctor will then decide whether to do tests or refer you to a specialist.

 Or you might be referred to a specialist and further tests if screening for lung cancer or a lung health check showed that you might have lung cancer.

 Seeing your GP when you have symptoms of lung cancer

 See your GP if you notice a change that isn't normal for you or if you have any of the possible signs and symptoms of lung cancer.

 Referral to a specialist for symptoms of lung cancer